SublimeText-Markdown/MarkdownEditing/messages/3.6.1.md

 - embedded linter no longer complains on Bash- and Python-style comments in code blocks (previously it triggered the `MD023` rule)
+- refactor syntax definitions of fenced code blocks to work around a crash caused by unbalanced fences

 [issues]: https://github.com/SublimeText-Markdown/MarkdownEditing/issues